klickyfan/development-machine-builder/README.md

 3. Copy settings.template.json to settings.json and fill in the blanks.

-4. Modify other configuration files as desired.
+4. Modify other configuration files as desired (by say, copying your version of each from your old laptop).

 5. Set the new laptop PowerShell Execution Policy from Restricted to RemoteSigned (as an administrator).

 6. Run KickOffBuild.ps1.